manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 1. Switch to the **LON-CL1** VM, where you should still be logged in as the **Admin** account.
 If necessary, log in as the **Admin** with a password of **Pa55w.rd**.

 2. In your **Edge** browser, you should still be logged into Microsoft 365 as Holly Dickson.
-Select the tab containing the **Office 365 Security and Compliance** center, which should still be open from the Safe Links lab that you just completed.
+Select the tab containing the **Microsoft 365 Security** center, which should still be open from the Safe Links lab that you just completed.

-3. In the **Office 365 Security and Compliance** center, in the left-hand navigation pane under **Threat management**, select **Attack simulator**.
+3. In the **Microsoft 365 Security** center, in the left-hand navigation pane under **Email and collaboration**, select **Attack simulation training**.

-4. On the **Attack Simulator** page, scroll down to see the four types of attacks that you can simulate.
+4. On the **Attack Simulation taining** page, scroll down to see the four types of attacks that you can simulate.
 Also note the warning message that indicates you must enable multi-factor authentication (MFA) to schedule or terminate attacks.
 This is required because the system wants to confirm your credentials before you conduct a simulated attack.
 In the upcoming steps, you will enable MFA for Holly and then perform a phishing attack.

 5. To enable MFA for Holly Dickson's user account, select the **Microsoft 365 admin center** tab in your browser, and then in the left hand-navigation pane, select **Users** and then select **Active users**.